emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/js/8-marketplace.md

 ## Understanding the contract

 At first, the contract can be quite overwhelming but if you strip away all the fluff and dig into the core functionalities, it's actually quite simple.
-This contract was designed for only one thing - to allow people to buy and sell NFTs for Axion.
+This contract was designed for only one thing - to allow people to buy and sell NFTs for Fermi.
 This includes the support for paying royalties, updating the price of your sales, removing sales and paying for storage.

 Let's go through the files and take note of some of the important functions and what they do.